tramitit/guides/en/poland/change_of_registration_certificate.md

 categories:
 - Poland
 date: '2024-06-07'
-description: Learn how to modify vehicle registration info in Poland due to relocation, ownership change, or vehicle alterations.
-Find required docs and steps here.
+description: Learn the steps to change your vehicle registration in Poland due to relocation, ownership change, or vehicle modifications.
+Essential documents included.
 draft: false
-meta_title: 'Change of Registration Certificate in Poland: Process & Requirements'
+meta_title: Guide to Changing Vehicle Registration Certificate in Poland
-title: 'Change of Registration Certificate in Poland: Process & Requirements'
+title: Guide to Changing Vehicle Registration Certificate in Poland
 translationKey: poland-change_of_registration_certificate
 ---

 ## Description
 ### What is it?